fasterthanlime/semester-project/report.md

 above), but in practice, module-level functions are rare enough in typical ooc code that such an implementation is still relevant.

-Since the ooc AST[^ast] is mutable, the first step to specializing a function is to keep a copy of it before any AST mutation can transform it into a full-blown generic function.
+Since the ooc AST is mutable, the first step to specializing a function is to keep a copy of it before any AST mutation can transform it into a full-blown generic function.
 In our implementation, we simply added an `inline` member to the `FunctionDecl` AST node.

-[^ast]: Abstract Syntax Tree.

 The second step is to modify the function call resolution process in order to intercept functions that are marked as specializable.
 This is done by adding a